Civil and Environmental Engineering

 • Baccalaureate degree: required, preferably in a science or engineering discipline

-• College calculus I & II: two semesters required
+• College calculus I and II: two semesters required

 • College physics: one semester required, two semesters highly recommended

-• College chemistry I & II: two semesters required
+• College chemistry I and II: two semesters required

-• College probability & statistics: one semester required
+• College probability and statistics: one semester required

 Required Curriculum for Environmental Engineering Science (EES) Degree: